MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/query-workflow-type.md

 6. In the AOT, right-click the new query and then click **Save**.

-For more information about how to create queries, see [How to: Create Queries by using the AOT](how-to-create-queries-by-using-the-aot.md).
+For more information about how to create queries, see [How to create queries by using the AOT](how-to-create-queries-by-using-the-aot.md).